HeliaMonteiro/Know-the-World/README.md

 ✏️ Planning & Problem Solving

     I did start taking notes what I need to do and breaking it down into small steps.
-    Then did draw how I would like the page layout ad after that I've planning my task to achieve the result that I was looking for.
+    After that I did planning my tasks to achieve the result that I was looking for.

 alt text
 🚀 Cool tech